Digital meetings with Zoom

 - Zoom meetings can be recorded by checking "Automatically record meeting on the local computer" in the meeting settings (see image above).

-- See also the tutorial I want to record my video seminar for further information.
+- See also the tutorial How do I record my video seminar for further information.

 - Remember to inform participants that the meeting is being recorded.
 If the recording is to be published in any way, the participants must consent to this.